1. Signaling Pathways

 99.22%

-2′-O,4′-C-Methyleneguanosine (LNA-G) is a reverse guanine analogue, where LNA (locked nucleic acid) is a nucleic acid analogue.
-LNA modification can be used in a variety of applications such as effective binding affinity to complementary sequences and greater nuclease resistance than natural nucleotides, offering great potential for applications in disease diagnosis and research.
-LNA-G is also available via KOD DNA polymerase, which allows the integration of LNA-G nucleotides into the DNA strand.
+2′-O,4′-C-Methyleneguanosine (LNA-G) is a reverse guanine analog, where LNA (locked nucleic acid) is a nucleic acid analog.
+LNA modification can be widely used in various fields, such as effective binding affinity with complementary sequences and stronger nuclease resistance than natural nucleotides, providing great potential for application in disease diagnosis and research.
+LNA-G can also be incorporated into the DNA chain by KOD DNA polymerase.

 2'-O,4'-C-Methyleneguanosine